MicrosoftDocs/partner-center-docs-powershell/partnercenterps-2.0/PartnerCenter/Get-PartnerProduct.md

 ```

 ### -CountryCode
-The country on which to base the product.
+The country/region on which to base the product.

 ```yaml
 Type: String